Shi Zhenglu

 Shi Zhenglu (石正露 (Shí Zhènglù); born February 1963) is a lieutenant general in the People's Liberation Army of China.

 He was a representative of the 19th National Congress of the Chinese Communist Party.
-He was an alternate member of the 19th Central Committee of the Chinese Communist Party and is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He was an alternate of the 19th Central Committee of the Chinese Communist Party and is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Shi was born in the town of Dajipu, Daye County, Hubei, in February 1963.
 He served in the Jinan Military Region for a long time.
 In 2008, he led his troops to participate in disaster relief and rescue missions in Wenchuan earthquake stricken areas.
 He was promoted to chief of staff of the 54th Group Army (now 83rd Group Army) for his actions at the disaster relief and rescue missions.
 In November 2012, he became deputy commander of the army.
 He was deputy chief of staff of the Jinan Military Region in September 2014 and subsequently commander of the 54th Group Army in December 2014.
 He was appointed deputy commander of the Northern Theater Command in January 2017, concurrently serving as chief of staff.
 In December 2020, he was made commander of the Northern Theater Command Ground Force.

 He was promoted to the rank of major general (shaojiang) in July 2010 and lieutenant general (zhongjiang) in July 2018.